Kaltsoon/data-management-and-databases/exercises/relational-model-exercises-1.md

   FOREIGN KEY (directorid) REFERENCES Director (directorid)
 </pre>

+> [!TIP]
+> You'll need to add a foreign key attribute to one of the relations, but which one?

 ### Part B

 Similar scenario as previously, but some courses belong to _more than one curriculum_.